 20 Piscium is a multiple giant star in the constellation of Pisces.

 20 Piscium visual magnitude is 5.49.
-Because of its reltive faintness, 20 Piscium should be visible only from locations with dark skyes, while it is not visible at all from skyes affected by light pollution.
+Because of its reltive faintness, 20 Piscium should be visible only from locations with dark skies, while it is not visible at all from skies affected by light pollution.

 Celestial coordinates and finder chart of 20 Piscium

 20 Piscium is situated close to the celestial equator, as such, it is at least partly visible from both hemispheres in certain times of the year.
 Celestial coordinates for the J2000 equinox as well as galactic coordinates of 20 Piscium are provided in the following table:

 The simplified sky map below shows the position of 20 Piscium in the sky:

 Today's 20 Piscium rise, transit and set times from Greenwich, United Kingdom are the following (all times relative to the local timezone Europe/London):

 Distance of 20 Piscium from the Sun and relative movement

 20 Piscium is distant 291.33 light years from the Sun and it is moving towards the Sun at the speed of 7 kilometers per second.

 20 Piscium belongs to spectral class G8 and has a luminosity class of III corresponding to a giant star.